NICO Project 240sx – Part 2

 Not a bad performer thereafter!
 140 crank HP isn’t too terrible, and I was finding that, even with the slushbox, this car was designed RIGHT.
 Having never driven a 240sx prepped for track use, I could tell it wouldn’t take much to make this platform perform beyond expectations – Nissan knew what they were doing.

 Some further reading on our very own forums encouraged me to perform the first mod on the ‘vert: Removal of the upper chain guide.
 That sound had bugged me since the beginning, and of course, it was an easy task.
-Also gave me a chance to assess the condition of the engine, and few engines with 120K miles looked as good (Pictures to the right).
+Also gave me a chance to assess the condition of the engine, and few engines with 120K miles looked as good.

 Next: Part III: Modifications just keep coming